| Function Reference | ![]() |

 Description

-by real part.
+esort sorts the continuous-time poles contained in the vector p by real part.
 Unstable eigenvalues appear first and the remaining poles are ordered by decreasing real parts.

-When called with one left-hand argument, s = esort(p) returns the sorted eigenvalues in s
+When called with one left-hand argument, s = esort(p) returns the sorted eigenvalues in s.

 [s,ndx] = esort(p)

-, a vector containing the indices used in the sort.
+returns the additional argument ndx, a vector containing the indices used in the sort.

 Example